valeporti/imt_chatbot/data/nlu.md

 - i don't want to
 - i don't want to give you my email
 - i dont want to
-- i dont want to accept :P lol
+- i dont want to accept
 - i guess it means - no
 - i'm afraid not
 - i'm not sure
 - it is going pretty badly
 - it sucks
 - it sux
-- n
 - na
 - nah
 - nah I'm good